naman1102/KanBan-Hacktober/README.md

 ## Rules!

 - Check Issues for Hacktober contribution.
--
+- Merging All Pull Requests for contributor.md only not included in Hacktober.
+- PR should be named ` Addresses <Issue_Number> `
+- PR should have proper description.
+- PR should have proper value contribution to the project no PR without value will be included.

 ## Bonus!

-- Merging All Pull Requests for contributor.md
 - See profiles submitted by fellow coders from around the globe ... from Kathmandu to Copenhagen.
 - Discover some obscure to new and trending languages ... from BrainFuck to Groovy.
 - Check out some very creative ways to print out a "Hello, World!" string.